Skip to content

 46. Nashville Warbler

 The Nashville Warbler is a small bird found in North and Central America.
-It has gray head, green back and yellowish-white underparts.
+It has a gray head, green back, and yellowish-white underparts.

-During breeding season it can be seen in parts of the northern and western United States, southern Canada as well as Mexico; while during winter it migrates to places like California, Texas or further south into Central America.
+During the breeding season, it can be seen in parts of the northern and western United States, southern Canada, and Mexico; during winter, it migrates to places like California, Texas, or further south into Central America.

 KingdomAnimalia